MoXVII/MyTravelingSalesman/README.md

 # MyTravellingSalesman

 This was a university project which explored the implication of modifying the parameters on the fitness level of final solutions generated using an evolutionary algorithm.
-The key problem here explored was the [Travelling Saleman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem).
+The key problem here explored was the [Travelling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem).
 The results of the statistical testing, evaluation of the peformance of the evolutionary algorithm and conclusions gathered are all outlined in the PDF report.

 ## Built With